bitwiseworks/python-os2/Doc/c-api/init.rst

    function as its first parameter, and may be any Python object, or *NULL*.
 If the profile function needs to maintain state, using a different value for *obj* for each thread provides a convenient and thread-safe place to store it.
-The profile function is called for all monitored events except the line-number events.
+The profile function is called for all monitored events except :const:`PyTrace_LINE` and :const:`PyTrace_EXCEPTION`.

 .. c:function:: void PyEval_SetTrace(Py_tracefunc func, PyObject *obj)

    Set the tracing function to *func*.
-This is similar to :c:func:`PyEval_SetProfile`, except the tracing function does receive line-number events.
+This is similar to :c:func:`PyEval_SetProfile`, except the tracing function does receive line-number events and does not receive any event related to C function objects being called.
+Any trace function registered using :c:func:`PyEval_SetTrace` will not receive :const:`PyTrace_C_CALL`, :const:`PyTrace_C_EXCEPTION` or :const:`PyTrace_C_RETURN` as a value for the *what* parameter.

 .. c:function:: PyObject* PyEval_GetCallStats(PyObject *self)